 If you are currently on psychiatric medications, have your prescriber prescribe enough medicine for your entire stay abroad.
 Check your study abroad program to verify that your medicine is legal in your destination country.
 Ask your prescriber to write a letter on letterhead stating that you are being prescribed this medicine to carry with you abroad.
 Carry medicine in the original pill bottles with the prescription label on the bottle.

 Some stress is normal particularly as you are adjusting, but ongoing and increasing stress is not.
 You want to look for a change in your sleep pattern (more or less), change in appetite (more or less), trouble concentrating, worrying, isolating, increase in use of alcohol, and loss of interest in fun activities.
 If you notice any of these signs, seek help by reaching out to your program and asking for their support.
 If symptoms worsen, contact the Brandeis Study Abroad office.
 If you are having thoughts of suicide, inform your program and ask to be taken to an emergency room.

 Homesickness is normal and should subside as you adjust.
 It can be felt as anxiety, sadness and nervousness as well as preoccupation with thoughts of home, family and friends; you’re really missing your routine and sense of security.

-A regular sleep routine, eating well, exercising, maintaining a healthy schedule, exercising good judgement about the use of alcohol, utilizing supports, staying in touch with family and friends from home (only once a week) are all good coping strategies.
+A regular sleep routine, eating well, exercising, maintaining a healthy schedule, exercising good judgement about the use of alcohol, utilizing supports, staying in touch with family and friends from home are all good coping strategies.